TinyMission/tinysync-android/README.md

 ## Installation

-At this point, you have to check out the code from Github and manually add it to your Android application as a library project.
+At this point, you have to check out the code from GitHub and manually add it to your Android application as a library project.
 We'll add it to maven once it's more feature complete.